**City Stink Exclusive!**

 December 8, 2011

-The author, Al M. Gray is President of Cost Recovery Works, Inc., a provider of Cost Avoidance and Cost Recovery for America’s well-known companies, businesses and governments desiring Superior Returns.
+The author, Al M. Gray, was President of Cost Recovery Works, Inc., a provider of Cost Avoidance and Cost Recovery for America’s well-known companies, businesses and governments desiring Superior Returns.
+Cost Recovery Works is no longer in business, as of December 31, 2020.

 Does this surprise anyone?
 It shouldn’t.